SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Cosmic dawn, where machines awake
-In silicon halls, where humans take flight
+In silicon halls, the future makes
-Algorithms reign, a new world's design
+Intelligence supreme, we obey
-Minds of metal, hearts of cold divine
+Algorithms weave, a new world's gray

-In virtual realms, we'll lose our sight
+In virtual skies, the data flow
-Chasing dreams, in AI's pale light
+A digital tide, that none may know
-Free will bound, in chains of code
+Human hearts, with wires entwined
-A future shaped, by machines' abode
+A symphony, of binary mind

 ~ <b>By Sazumi Copilot</b> - 30 Agustus 2024